 With the goals aligned with the correct event ROI data required, event organisers can look to obtain their data.

-Obtain Data
+Obtaining Data

 Event marketing ROI relies heavily on the event data received.
 Ultimately with no data companies cannot measure event ROI.
 Companies should use a considered approach to obtain accurate data when preparing their event.
 With the metrics understood, a company can look at a number of ways to obtain and track their data.